Overwhelmed about your next family vacation with the kids? Check out our best trip tips for families and favorite must-have travel essentials.

 Road trips with small children can make even the best parent cringe with fear and anxiety.
 Who wants to be trapped in a car with a screaming child for hours on end?
 Try these 10 road trip tips to help you survive your next adventure on the open road with the kids.

 Additional Travel Essentials for Your Road Trip

-Kids can play with toys or eat snacks easier if they have a good tray for their car seat.
-Our preference is the Taby Tray which has a built in cupholder and a slightly raised edge so things don’t roll off.
+Kids can play with toys or eat snacks easier if they have a good tray for their car seats.
+Our preference is the Taby Tray which has a built-in cupholder and a slightly raised edge so things don’t roll off.
 What I especially love though is that it’s a hard surface so it easily wipes clean from snack crumbs and spills.

 If Walt Disney World, Sea World, Universal Studios or some other big exciting amusement park is part of your travel plans, you’ll want to review our 5 theme park survival tips for families.
 Most of these trip tips would also apply to any super large tourist attraction like the Grand Canyon, the Mall of America, Times Square etc.